 Speaking of being like my dad, I like the lyric from “I Look Like My Dad” where Khary or Abhi the Nomad rap:

-The last one to speak but the first one you quote / Could feel what I wrote / Concealed in a note
+The last one to speak but the first one you quote/

 A few pages later, still describing the initial COVID-19 lockdowns of social distancing, Cave said: